geovanegodoi/Blackbird/Blackbird.Infrastructure/ORM/README.md

 Provides an abstraction for accessing the database objects throughout .NET objects.

-Friendly way to manipulate the database objects data.
+Friendly way to manipulate the database data.